Optimizing compilation of error correction codes for 2xN quantum dot arrays and its NP-hardness: Foundations of Circuit Compilation

 \section{Foundations of $2 \times n$ Circuit Compilation}

 We formalize the problem as follows: We are given a circuit as an array of $m$ two-qubit gates, $\mathcal{C}=A_1,\ A_2,\ ...,\ A_m$, and we say that $\delta(A)$ represents the difference in the indices of qubits involved in gate $A$.
 For example, if $A$ is a CNOT from a qubit at index $i$ to a qubit at index $j$, then $\delta(A)$ = $|i-j|$.
-We assume we can lay out our qubits such that each gate always involves one qubit from the top row and one qubit from the bottom row (e.g.\ in a syndrome extraction circuit, the top row would be data qubits and the bottom row would be ancillary qubits). \editcolor{Because the way w define $\delta$ only depends on the offsets of the two rows, our abstraction holds when only one of the two rows is allowed to move, and we will assume a stationary row of data qubits throughout this work.
-A more detailed sketch of our envisioned hardware is presented in Fig. \ref{fig:full_2xn}}.
-We enumerate the qubits in the $2 \times n$ architecture as shown in Fig.~\ref{fig:hardware_abstraction}, and we denote the difference in indices between cross-row pairs of qubits at time-step $t$ by $\delta^t$, which will be used to represent the relative position of the two rows throughout this paper.
+We assume we can lay out our qubits such that each gate always involves one qubit from the top row and one qubit from the bottom row (e.g.\ in a syndrome extraction circuit, the top row would be data qubits and the bottom row would be ancillary qubits). \editcolor{We also let $\delta^t$ represent the state of our system at a given time step $t$, as enumerated and shown in Fig.~\ref{fig:hardware_abstraction}.
+That is, $\delta^t$ denotes the difference in indices between cross-row pairs of qubits.
+Because $\delta^t$ is thus a discrete measure of the difference of positions of the two rows and we consider 1-dimensional dot arrays, all values of delta are reachable by shuttling only one of the two rows.
+Therefore, as the way we define $\delta^t$ depends only on the positions of the two rows relative to each other, our abstraction holds when only one of the two rows is allowed to move, and so we assume a stationary row of data qubits throughout this work.} A more detailed sketch of our envisioned hardware is presented in Fig. \ref{fig:full_2xn}.

 Notice that a gate $A$ can execute only when $\delta(A) = \delta^t$, i.e.\ when the two rows are aligned such that the two qubits involved in gate $A$ are facing each other.
 It will often be convenient to track the $\delta$ values of the gates in the circuit $\mathcal{C}$, which we denote by $\mathcal{G} \vcentcolon = [\delta(A_1), \delta(A_2), ..., \delta(A_m)]$.
 We now discuss the two general operations that we can perform on a given syndrome-extraction circuit $\mathcal{C}$ in order to compile it into a $\mathcal{C'}$ that extracts the same syndrome, only now requiring fewer shuttle operations: